• C Magazine

 • Cage, John (American, 1912–1992)

 An avant-garde composer, John Cage worked from principles of randomness and indeterminacy, his influence extending beyond minimalist and electronic music to conceptual and performance art.
-Perhaps his best-known piece is 4’33”, in which a performer remains silent on stage, often seated at a piano, for an unspecified amount of time.
+Perhaps his best-known piece is 4’33”, in which a performer remains silent on stage, often seated at a piano, for the specified time, 4 minutes and 33 seconds.
 Other works relied on the I Ching to generate structure, or were composed for a prepared piano—prepared in that Cage inserted objects into the strings to add a percussive element to the instrument.
 He had a long romantic partnership and artistic collaboration with modern dance pioneer Merce Cunningham.

 • Cahén, Oscar (Danish/Canadian, 1916–1956)